 2. What is the use of Form 16?
 Is it Really needed?

 In simple terms, Form 16 is used to file Tax returns.
-The components of Form 16 necessarily include the tax paid, the tax return expected and it also helps in Tax planning.
+Its components include the tax paid, the tax return expected and it also helps in Tax planning.
 It stands important while clearing of tax credit.
 Moreover, its uses as an income proof certificate and for visa processing purposes turn out to be very helpful as well.
-Form 16 is very important for IT returns, to seek loans and also to carry forward losses.
+It’s very important for IT returns, to seek loans and also to carry forward losses.

 It has two parts, about which we would learn in depth in later questions.

-Yes, you do need Form 16 if you’re a salaried individual who is also a responsible citizen of the country paying all the due taxes on time.
+Yes, you definitely need Form 16 if you’re a salaried individual who is also a responsible citizen of the country paying all the due taxes on time.

-3. Form 16 online for salaried Employee with example
+3. Form 16 online for salaried Employees with example

 Form 16 is one of the important documents needed to file your ITR and you have to obtain this document from your employer.
-Even if you have left your job, you can demand for an income tax Form 16 from your previous employer.
+Even if you have left your job, you can demand for it from your previous employer.

 This part of the Form includes:

 - Your gross salary (salary without any deductions) including any prerequisites received by you.